The ICMA Primary Market Certificate (PMC) is an essential qualification for those with an interest or involvement in the debt primary markets.

 - Residual Regulation

-The PMC live sessions are delivered over the course of four weeks, with three sessions of 3.5 hours every week.
-You will be given access to the course materials before the live sessions, and will have access to those for a total of six months.
+The PMC livestreamed sessions are delivered in 10 webinars spread over the course of four weeks.
+You will be given access to the course materials a week before the live sessions begin, and you will have access to those for a total of six months.
 During these six months you will have the option to keep working through the course materials at your own pace.
 Please note to ensure you book and take the exam within these six months.

 Livestreamed course fees